 Within the Carceral Geography Lab, Dominique is working on a range of research projects concerned with carceral spaces and carcerality.

+Her current work is exploring the role of ex-military personnel employed as prison staff, considering the linkages between the military and the prison system.
 A recently completed project funded by the ESRC looked at the relationship between prison visitation and recidivism.
 Another also funded by ESRC, considered the design and lived experience of prison spaces.
 Dominique has recently worked on a project looking at memorialisation of the Soviet Gulag, and in 2010 she completed a project with Judith Pallot and Laura Piacentini, looking into women’s experience of imprisonment in contemporary Russia.
 She has received further funding to undertake research-impact activity with the Northern Ireland Prison Service, in Colombia, and in relation to detention for young people in the UK.

 Her work is transdisciplinary, informed by and extending theoretical developments in geography, criminology and prison sociology, but also interfacing with contemporary debates over hyperincarceration, recidivism and the advance of the punitive state.
 She has recently published in journals including Transactions of the Institute of British Geographers, Progress in Human Geography, and Environment and Planning D: Society and Space.